 Without having the opportunity for me to explain the concept of racing, he was back on the start line – this time for the hurdles, while parents, other children and stray jumpers multiplied across the running track and behind the finish line (which was incidentally being held by two girls who kept chatting and then letting go of the finish line before the runners had reached it, rendering it useless).
 Small son then took part in the hurdles where he was so busy waving at me and congratulating himself on successfully negotiating the first one that he swanned in second, completely oblivious to the concept of racing or competition.
 Compare that to when I jokingly suggest we race to the house and he throws a tantrum if I edge in front of him.

-Having said that, the mums race was split into two halves and I only came third in mine.
-I did have a dislocated knee and 20 years on the winner though.
+Having said that, the mums’ race was split into two halves and I came third in mine; not bad as I have an extra 20 years on the winner.